CloudRaker/apostrophe-boilerplate/README.md

 <a name="gettingStarted"></a>
 ## Getting Started

-To get started, we recommend taking a look at [the guide to create your first Apostrophe project](http://apostrophecms.org/docs/tutorials/getting-started/creating-your-first-project.html).
+To get started, we recommend taking a look at [the guide to create your first Apostrophe project](https://docs.apostrophecms.org/getting-started/creating-your-first-project.html).
 You could also take a look at [Apostrophe's CLI](https://github.com/punkave/apostrophe) or simply fork this repository.

 <a name="installTechRequirements"></a>
 ### Install Technical Requirements

 - [Node Version Manager](https://github.com/creationix/nvm#installation).
+  - This project requires **Node >=8 <10 **.
+  - You can check which version of Node is currently in use by running `nvm current` in a Terminal instance.
+  - In the case you have a different version running, you can install the latest v8.x by running `nvm install 8`.

 The following components can be installed with [Brew](https://brew.sh/), if they are not already available on your machine: